OfirPeer07/AWS-API_Gateway-Lambda-SNS/README.md

 ![This is image](https://i.postimg.cc/HxrNCs6y/API2.jpg)

-After we created an API, We click on "Actions" to "Create Resource", then we choose a name (my resource is called "calc2parameters") and click on "Create Resource".
+After we created an API, we click on "Actions" to "Create Resource", then we choose a name (my resource is called "calc2parameters") and click on "Create Resource".

 ![This is image](https://i.postimg.cc/85x0kQYn/API3.jpg)